Garden Decking Cost

 Can I Install A Hot Tub On My Garden Decking?

-If adding a hot tub to an existing deck, then you must contact a specialist builder to check the decking will be able to safely take the additional weight.
+If you're planning on adding a hot tub, you must discuss this with the contractor before building the deck.
+And, if adding a hot tub to an existing deck, you must contact a specialist builder to check that the decking will be able to take the additional weight safely.

 Do I Need A Balustrade?